This was a key topic of conversation when we attended the Franchise Marketing Forum in Brisbane last year.

 3) Consumers expect it.

-An increasing sector of the population use Facebook to search and research and Facebook is working hard to secure more of this search traffic.
+An increasing sector of the population use Facebook to search and research.
 If you don’t have a local page, you’ll be out-done by local independents that do.
 Embarrassing!

 4) Improve your local SEO.